CONTRACT DISPUTES: ALTERNATIVE DISPUTE RESOLUTION

 The function of law may be described as twofold: firstly, to regulate the affairs of persons (persons includes corporations, societies, individuals and government); secondly, to establish within the community a level of moral conduct.
 The success may to a greater degree be based on the acceptance by the community of these regulations and level of conduct in order to resolve disputes.

-In fact, the ADR process forms part of the Jewish Religious Court called, "The Beth Din."... the reference of dispute or difference between not less than two parties for determination, after hearing both sides in a judicial manner, by a person or persons other than a court of competetent jurisdiction.
+... the reference of dispute or difference between not less than two parties for determination, after hearing both sides in a judicial manner, by a person or persons other than a court of competent jurisdiction.

 2 Halsbury's Laws of England, 225 (4th ed.)